-High levels of Aflatoxin B1 in feed material are a real safety issue for the European Feed sector and the last years RASFF alerts and crisis showed that a more stringent monitoring of such risk is needed in order to assure safe feed material to our customers.
-This situation has resulted in the need for the GTP Certified Operators (or certified against the EFISC-GTP code 4.0, scope G and F), to follow some specific ad-hoc testing protocols, such as this new Version of our EFISC-GTP Code addendum, to better monitor such risks, in coordination with other stakeholders of our maize and maize co-products feed material supply chain.
+High levels of Aflatoxin B1 in food and feed material are a real safety issue for the European food and feed sector and the last years RASFF alerts and crisis showed that a more stringent monitoring of such risk is needed in order to assure safe feed material to our customers.
+This situation has resulted in the need for the operators certified against the EFISC-GTP code 4.0, scope D, F and G, to follow some specific ad-hoc testing protocols, such as this new Version of our EFISC-GTP Code addendum, to better monitor such risks, in coordination with other stakeholders of maize food material and maize/maize co-products feed material supply chain.

-This protocol covers supply of maize and maize co-products for feed uses.
+This protocol covers supply of maize and maize co-products for food and feed uses.